VerbalExpressions/SwiftVerbalExpressions/README.md

 // Execute the expression like a normal RegExp object let result = verEx.replace(replaceMe, with: "duck")

-println(result) // Outputs "Replace duck with a duck"
+print(result) // Outputs "Replace duck with a duck"
 ```

 ### Shorthand for string replace: